-At Hark & Hark, we understand the gravity of drug and gun charges.
-Our experienced attorneys are dedicated to providing clients with an aggressive criminal defense that protects their rights, their reputation and their freedom.
+At Hark and Hark, we understand the gravity of drug and gun charges.
+Our experienced attorneys are dedicated to providing clients with an aggressive criminal defense that protects your rights, your reputation and your freedom.

 - Possession of illegal drugs

 - Carrying a concealed weapon without a license

 - Use of a gun while committing a crime

 Are You Facing Drug and/or Weapon Charges?

 Mandatory Minimum Sentencing for Drug and Gun Crimes in Pennsylvania

 If you were arrested for a drug crime and the officers found a weapon on you, on your friend, or in your car or home, you're facing a new, harsher mandatory minimum sentence for committing a drug crime with a gun.
 Pennsylvania judges are invoking this mandatory 5-year minimum jail sentence in relation to drug crimes, so you will need an experienced weapons charge attorney by your side.

 Under section 9712.1 of the Pennsylvania sentencing law, if "at the time of the [drug] offense, the person or the person's accomplice is in physical possession or control of a firearm, whether visible... concealed... within reach, or in close proximity to the controlled substance ... [the offender] shall be sentenced to a minimum sentence of at least 5 years" of jail time.

 This new mandatory minimum law is extreme, excessive, and could be devastating to any person who is caught hanging around with friends who are selling drugs in their houses, on the streets, or in cars.